 Welp, these are what I think are some of the best book writing software around.
 They’re super useful, and you’ll find some of these to become an everyday tool.
 And in all reality, they’re not even too expensive.
-Yes, Publisher Rocket is the most expensive at around $97.
-But if time is money… That more than pays for itself after doing just one keyword search.
+Yes, some cost a minimal fee.
+But if time is money… a tool like Publisher Rocket more than pays for itself after doing just one keyword search.

 But what do you think?
 Are there any must-have tools for authors?